Our topic today is Best VPS hosting 2023: one of the most popular web hosting services right now.

-Cloudways is slightly different than other companies on our Best VPS Hosting list.
+Cloudways is slightly different than other companies on our Best VPS Hosting list for 2023.
 Instead of a direct provider, it’s a PaaS solution, which acts as a reseller of other cloud services.

 You start by choosing between several premium plans from industry leaders like Linode, DigitalOcean, Amazon AWS, Vultr, and more.
 After you pick a host, Cloudways adds professional cloud server management and 24/7 support, so your only focus can be on the business side of things.

 It’s like buying groceries from the market and having the cashier come and help you cook the dinner.

 - DigitalOcean VPS: from $12/mo

 - Google Cloud VPS: from $33.18/mo

 You’ll struggle to find another marketplace that integrates with so many premium server providers.

 Working on a tight budget is not a problem as Cloudways offers monthly and hourly billing plans.
 It’s even better as you can start for free with any of the first three hosts and use the trial period to check the environment and see if it fits your needs.

 Pros & Cons